owenzorrin/vault-oracledb-demo/readme.md

 rm plugin/vault-plugin-database-oracle_0.10.2_linux_amd64.zip
 ```

-- Add your vault enterprise license to a file called `license.env` in the root directory:
+- Add your vault enterprise license as a variable to a file called `license.env` in the root directory:

 `echo "VAULT_LICENSE=${VAULT_LICENSE}" > license.env`
-- Start the containers with docker-compose:
+- Start the containers with docker compose:

 `docker compose up`

+- Confirm both Vault and Oracle container are running:
+`docker ps`

-- Shell into vault:
+- Open another terminal session and shell into vault:

-`docker exec -it vault /bin/bash`
+`docker exec -it vault-1.21.0-ent vault /bin/bash`

 - Verify shared libraries are linked correctly by manually executing the plugin:
 ```
-export LD_LIBRARY_PATH=/vault/client/instantclient_19_17
+export LD_LIBRARY_PATH=/vault/client/instantclient_19_28
 /vault/plugin/vault-plugin-database-oracle
 ```
  - If you see the following message, the plugin was linked successfully: